chrislarry/GeoIP/README.md

+# GeoIP

-you need linux with curl & ping to run the script.
+you need linux with nmap, curl & ping to run the script